Travel spots in Lithuania

 Type

-wooden church and protected building complex
+wooden church and state-protected building complex

 Address